 When I saw a 20 minute seafood pasta dish on the BBC Good Food website I thought it was probably too good to be true and the first time I cooked it, it was.
-The texture of the pasta and seafood was nice though, so I decided to give it one more go substituting paprika with smoked paprika and adding wine, extra lemon juice and a pinch of saffron.
+It was just so bland.
+The texture of the pasta and seafood was nice though, so I gave it another go, substituting paprika with smoked paprika and adding wine, extra lemon juice and a pinch of saffron.
 My second attempt was much better and this is now a favourite, cooked at least once every few weeks.

 The saffron is optional as it's horribly expensive but the wine and smoked paprika are a must.
 In the comments on the original recipe some people cooked the spaghetti separately rather than in the sauce as they were nervous about the spaghetti not cooking through.
-The sauce starts out very liquidy because of the stock and the spaghetti not only cooks to a perfect al-dente texture, it also absorbs all the flavours from the tomatoes, wine and paprika.
+The sauce starts out very liquid because of the stock but the spaghetti then cooks to a perfect al-dente texture and it absorbs all the flavours from the tomatoes, wine and paprika.
 Cooking it separately only results in creating more washing up.

-I tend to use a mixture of prawns and squid - whatever is in the freezer.
-The premixed bags of seafood that come from the supermarket are good if a bit expensive, but this is a lovely dish and well worth the cost.
-If cooking for two you'll only need to use half the bag for one meal.
+I tend to use a mixture of prawns and squid; whatever is in the freezer.
+The premixed bags of seafood that come from the supermarket are good if a bit expensive but this is a lovely dish and if cooking for two you'll only need to use half the bag for one meal.

 If I have a pepper in the fridge I'll slice and char it on a griddle pan and add it with the seafood towards the end but the dish is fine without.
 Sometimes I add frozen peas but they're also optional.